yunojuno/django-impersonate/README.md

     MAX_FILTER_SIZE

 The max number of items acceptable in the admin list filters.
-If the number of items exceeds this, then the filter is removed (just shows all).
+If the number of items exceeds this, then the filter list is the size of the settings value.
 This is used by the "Filter by impersonator" filter.

 It is optional, and defaults to 100.